 While many Project Concepts have been evaluated and funded to date in this WA, the time for a Project to mature from a conceptual idea to constructed and operational infrastructure can span multiple years.
-To date, seven of eight Project Concept applications submitted in the RH WA have been funded and included in their respective SIPs.
-Of those, three have advanced to apply for and receive funding through the Infrastructure Program.
+To date, eight of nine Project Concept applications submitted in the SSMB WA have been funded and included in their respective SIPs.
 Table 2-4 summarizes the pipeline of Projects currently receiving funding that are in development phases.
-These projects are in phases ranging from planning to construction in the RH WA.
+These projects are in phases ranging from planning to construction in the SSMB WA.

 Table 2-4.
-Backlog of Regional Program Projects in the RH WA as of July 2025
+Backlog of Regional Program Projects in the SSMB WA as of July 2025

-Concepts Infrastructure Program Projects Current Phase 2 in Technical Resource Program 1 Projects in Planning Projects in Design Projects in Bid/Award Projects in Construction Projects Constructed 4 4 10 0 1 2
+Concepts in nfrastructure Pi Program Projects Current Phase 2 Technical Resource Program 1 Projects in Planning Projects in Design Project in Bid/Award Projects in Construction Projects Constructed 8 1 7 1 3 2